aleclab/ECE-5770-Final-Project/README.md

 - number of images argument
 - OpenACC implementation for comparison

+- Professor Feedback:
+- Occupancy analysis to improve CUDA performance
+- Include a state-of-the-art open source version of one of the kernels in the testing suite
+- Create and test with still larger images

 **In progress:**
 - Further optimzations to CUDA now that we have a robust verification and benchmarking toolchain.
 Any issues or any improvements achieved would be immediately noticeable.